 People exploring their own questions with their own data face significant challenges; and yet, many of these challenges have been solved already, somewhere, by somebody.
 The power of the Quantified Self community lies in the connections it encourages among people who can learn from one another.
 Our challenge now is to scale this knowledge sharing ecosystem so that more people can benefit.
 I envision a world with as many new, consequential health discoveries as there are articles in Wikipedia — and even more.

 When I say that we can support tens of millions of new health discoveries, you’ll be right to ask: What exactly do I mean by discoveries?
 Let me be clear that I’m not talking about disciplinary contributions to research science.
 From professional health science we want generalizable knowledge that leads to new healthcare products, policies, and standards of care.
 Discoveries that apply to one person are uninteresting.
 However, when it comes to exploring our own health questions, we’re happy if we can learn something consequential about our own health, even if nobody else ever asks exactly the same question.
 When it comes to our own individual questions, the empirical methods of science — accurate observation, rational analysis of data, creative thinking about how to test your ideas — are highly useful.
-With my colleagues, I’ve come to call this type of thinking “everyday science” to distinguish it from academic and clinical research.
+We call this “personal science” to distinguish it from academic and clinical research.

-Everyday science today may seem like the geekiest of practices, as fiddly to apply and as far out on the mainstream adoption curve as editing in a wiki in the 1990s or using a handheld computer in the 1980s.
-But the emergence of open tools and shared workflows is the first step in broadening access to everyday science to everybody.
+Personal science today may seem like the geekiest of practices, as fiddly to apply and as far out on the mainstream adoption curve as editing in a wiki in the 1990s or using a handheld computer in the 1980s.
+But the emergence of open tools and shared workflows is the first step in broadening access to personal science to everybody.